smgallo/env-setup/conf.d/vscode/README.md

 Intellisense provides code completion and parameter info as well as identifying usages of undefined variables.

+- **Advanced New File**.
+Lets me use `alt+cmd+N` to specify path and filename to create without needing to use the mouse.
+Similar to vim `:tabnew private/views/report.view`
 - **Color Highlight**.
 Apply style to css/web colors found in the document.
 - **CSS Peek**.
 Provides symbol definition tracking for CSS selectors.
 - **CTags**.
 Go to symbol definition and include tags in auto-completion.
 The tags file needs to be